 168 Beale St.

 With big-screen televisions and a vast selection of draft beers, this is a true tap room.
+To pair with your brew, try the Memphis style barbecued ribs, shrimp and crawfish etouffee, or chicken Pontalba (a New Orleans Creole dish).
 On the weekends, catch a live blues act and throw back a cold one.

 Blues City Cafe